gnebbia/nmap_tutorial/README.md

 generally three types of firewall:

 * Stateless Packet Filter Firewall
-* Stateless Packet Filter Firewall
+* Stateful Packet Filter Firewall
 * Application (aka Proxy) Firewall

 We are not interested in the normal scans done with -sS or with